sisoe24/vimdcc/README.md

 - The `e` motion does not respect the punctuation characters.
 - The `a` text object not does work properly with the `w` motion.
 - The `VISUAL LINE` mode does not work properly in some cases.
+- The `VISUAL` mode does not work properly when combined with search motions.
 - `o` and `O` commands do not respect previous indentation.

 ## Keybindings